Zyporex – A Vitamin For Your Skin?

 You can’t argue with the assertion that oatmeal is natural.
 But did you ever see a baby who played with his or her oatmeal instantly develop beautiful skin.
 Zyporex contains oatmeal in place of the more commonly used polyethylene beads or corundum crystals.
 The reason oatmeal isn’t used in many acne scrubs is that it doesn’t work for acne.
-It can relieve chafed skin (from tight undies), however.
+It can relieve dryness, itchiness2, and chafed skin (from tight undies), however.

-Ascorbyl palmitate is a synthetic, chemical form of vitamin C that is well-absorbed by the skin, provided you don’t rinse it off as soon as you put it on.
+Ascorbyl palmitate is a synthetic, chemical form of vitamin C that is well-absorbed by the skin3, provided you don’t rinse it off as soon as you put it on.
 Retinol is a form of vitamin that can be used by the skin, but it tends to break down quickly in any container that is not tightly sealed and it can’t be absorbed by the skin in just 30 to 60 seconds.
 Putting either of these vitamins in a skin wash is a waste of product.

 Will Zyporex Clear Up Acne-Prone Skin Instantly?

 There is no good reason to believe that Zyporex will clear up blemished skin instantly.
 There is not even any good reason to believe that Zyporex will clear up blemished skin slowly.

 Washes are usually a very poor way to treat acne-prone skin.
 The main problem with a wash is that you remove the active ingredients from your skin almost as soon as you put them on.
 Even when dermatologists and aestheticians treat blemished skin with strong skin peels, they leave them on for 3 to 5 minutes before neutralizing them and rinsing them away.